The Plot

 - This was Mount St. Mary's offensive profile in 2013:

-2013 OFFENSIVE PROFILE: MOUNT ST. MARY'S METRIC VALUE NATIONAL RANK Adjusted Offensive Efficiency 31.77 18 Shots per Offensive Opportunity 1.07 37 Raw Offensive Shooting Rate 30.88% 15 Offensive Assist Rate 19.23 20 Turnovers per 100 Offensive Opportunities 43.38 22 Opponent Saves per 100 Offensive Opportunities 30.98 14 Opponent Save Percentage 48.33% 12 - The team lost its top 10 point-generators -- Andrew Scalley, Brett Schmidt, Cody Lehrer, Bryant Schmidt, Dan Stranix, Eric Ososki, Connor Carey, Jake Willertz, Anthony Golden, and Mark Burns -- from a season ago.
+The Mountaineers are set up pretty well for 2014, right?
+Well, not exactly:2013 OFFENSIVE PROFILE: MOUNT ST. MARY'S METRIC VALUE NATIONAL RANK Adjusted Offensive Efficiency 31.77 18 Shots per Offensive Opportunity 1.07 37 Raw Offensive Shooting Rate 30.88% 15 Offensive Assist Rate 19.23 20 Turnovers per 100 Offensive Opportunities 43.38 22 Opponent Saves per 100 Offensive Opportunities 30.98 14 Opponent Save Percentage 48.33% 12 - The team lost its top 10 point-generators -- Andrew Scalley, Brett Schmidt, Cody Lehrer, Bryant Schmidt, Dan Stranix, Eric Ososki, Connor Carey, Jake Willertz, Anthony Golden, and Mark Burns -- from a season ago.
 Again, not a part of its top 10 point-generators from a season ago; its top ten point-generators from a season ago.
 Those ten players accounted for 96.33 percent of the Mountaineers total points from 2013.
 Not only that, this group of now-departed players accounted for 94.84 percent of the team's goals from a season ago, 87.78 percent of Mount St. Mary's assists, and 92.23 percent of the team's total shots.
 The most active returning player from a season ago is Clayton Wainer, a midfielder that put up four goals on 16 shots for four total points on the season.

 - That departed group of 10 players accounted for 45 starts at attack -- the team's entire attack unit -- and 43 starts through the offensive midfield.
 Basically, Mount St. Mary's lost their entire offensive starting lineup.
 No big deal.